tedk13/pui-website/content/docs/utilities/backgrounds.md

 title: Backgrounds
 date: 2018-07-20T12:59:15-04:00
 ---
+Used to modify the appearance of the background.

 ## Colors

 The background color classes are used to set, or change a `background-color` on a specific element.